SMAC Maintenance Checklist

 SMAC units clean their filters with compressed air.
 This removes dust from the filters to keep them working properly.
 If the compressed air pressure is too low, the pulse jet cleaning system can’t clean the filters efficiently.

 You should always install a compressed air regulator on the header of the SMAC unit.
-The regulator should be set between 80-90 PSI.
+Set the regulator between 80-90 PSI.

 If compressed air pressure is too high, filters could be damaged.
 Check the pressure of the compressed air regularly.
 It should be at the setting specified in your owner’s manual.